 Even when working with a CDN, getting a new live channel up and running can be slow.
-Set up time to provision a new live channel through a CDN can vary from a few hours to a day days.
+Set up a time to provision a new live channel through a CDN can vary from a few hours to day days.
 The bigger the CDN, the slower this process typically is.
 If you’re not already a customer with said CDN, the process involves credit checks, contracts, and other steps that further delay the process of live video streaming.

-DaCast’s rapid live channel provisioning
+Dacast’s rapid live channel provisioning

-You can avoid headaches like this with DaCast.
+You can avoid headaches like this with Dacast.
 Our platform works with Akamai, the largest and most widely-used CDN in the world.
 Due to our unique market position as a streaming service, we can provide the benefits of a large CDN combined with high speeds.
-With DaCast, you can create a new live channel and begin quality streaming powered by Akamai almost immediately.
+With Dacast, you can create a new live channel and begin quality streaming powered by Akamai almost immediately.

 All of this takes place without paying setup fees or having to place an order for a channel to be provisioned.
-In other words, there is minimal lag time between requesting service and going live with your channel.
+In other words, there is a minimal lag time between requesting service and going live with your channel.